from avoidance to a calling: how I got into birthwork

 We as mothers can educate ourselves and make informed, courageous choices about our care, instead of shrinking and cowering behind a list of standard medical protocols.

-The products I offer are created with women in mind - women who are seeking deeper consciousness, heart-connection, and empowerment.
+The courses I offer are created with women in mind - women who are seeking deeper consciousness, heart-connection, and empowerment.

 My work is full of concrete information on how to shift your mindset and take charge of your own care--regardless of where or how you’ll be giving birth.